-Built takes advantage of the Lucidchart Sales Solution’s integration with Salesforce, which makes it simple for reps to get started building these account maps.
+Built takes advantage of Lucidchart’s integration with Salesforce, which makes it simple for reps to get started building these account maps.
 By clicking a button in Salesforce, they can import all their Salesforce contacts into Lucidchart.
 And with Lucidchart’s bi-directional sync, any updates made to Salesforce are immediately reflected in Lucidchart and vice versa.
 Instead of going back and forth between applications, Lucidchart houses all the data they need to better understand their accounts and plan next steps.

 “The bi-directional sync with Salesforce has been a game changer for our reps.
 It’s made them so much more efficient.
 Yes, it still takes time for the reps to build their account maps, but we call that paying tuition—the reps learn from the process and are clearly able to see the gaps they need to fill,” explains Jonathan Weber, a member of the business development team at Built.